-Matcha has skyrocketed in popularity over the past few years, gaining attention for its taste, health benefits, and culinary versatility (not to mention its signature green color).
+Matcha has skyrocketed in popularity over the past few years, gaining attention for its taste and culinary versatility (not to mention its signature green color).
 Whether you’re a seasoned matcha veteran or looking to try the drink for the first time, Matcha Konomi's Akira Organic Ceremonial Matcha should be your go-to choice.
-It’s all-natural and packed with flavor.
+It’s packed with flavor.

 The leaves are sourced from the lush the Uji region of Japan, and this matcha is ceremonial grade, which is best for general drinking purposes, as opposed to culinary grade, typically used for cooking and baking.
 Expect a little boost of energy when drinking, as one serving contains roughly one-third the amount of caffeine in a cup of coffee.